Requirements for conferral of awards, graduation and documentation of results.

 a) confirming the student’s completion and reviewing completion decisions

-b) recommending non-standard completions to the DPVC L&T
+b) recommending non-standard completions to the DVC L&T

-c) approving, together with the DPVC L&T, changes to a student’s record after completion has been confirmed.
+c) approving, together with the DVC L&T, changes to a student’s record after completion has been confirmed.

 5.4 The Academic Registrar is responsible for: